 The old tower of the Mariachi Hotel, First and Boyle of East Los Angeles.
 Jimmy Ojotriste, Ray Chin and Vic Salcedo used a roof vent to make it their rehearsal space.
 Ray's apartment is just to the left.

 Lunita Hispanic Press - Phoenix 2015

 Jimmy survived a horrific crash in Tijuana.
 An eye-maker in the borderlands made him a beautiful but bewitched and heartsick glasseye.
 Along with Ray Chin and Victor Salcedo, the three boys are raised by a surrogate father as street musicians, and they work the boulevards of East Los Angeles.
 At twenty, Jimmy still walks with a sweeping drop-foot, keeps hair long to hide scars and is known as “Ojotriste,” the mariachi with one-sad-eye.
 He is in love with a dazzling, impossible flamenco dancer.
 Ray has bone cancer, is also in love, but refuses hospitals.
 Victor, handsome and practical, wants a new life.
-This will be their last year, and in Vic’s unfinished low-rider, the three boys cross the city, using music to make sense of sex and love, culture and belonging, faith and loss.
+This will be their last year, and in Vic’s unfinished low-rider, the three boys cross the city, using music to make sense of sex and love, faith and loss.

 “Romantic in the biggest sense of the word.”
 Goodreads Review

 "Reminded me of reading Marquez for the first time.”
 Goodreads Review